ramapriyan912001/tp/docs/UserGuide.md

 * `findgroups London` returns `London` and `london trip`
 * `findgroups Taiwan Malaysia` returns `Taiwan` `Malaysia`<br>
   ![result for 'findcontacts Taiwan Malaysia'](images/findAlexDavidResult.png)

+### Adding a contact to an existing group: `groupaddcontact`

+Add contact in contact list into an existing travel group.

+Format: `groupaddcontact gn/[GROUP_NAME] n/[CONTACT_NAME1] n/[OPTIONAL_CONTACT_NAME2] ...`

+* Group name in the user input must already be an existing group.
+* The search is case-sensitive. e.g `hans` will not match `Hans`
+* Only the name is searched.
+* Only full words will be matched e.g. `Han` will not match `Hans`
+* Type in the full name of contacts to add.
+* Duplicate members in a group/user input will not be added.

+Examples:
+* `groupaddcontact gn/Bali n/Irfan Ibrahim` to add Irfan Ibrahim into the Bali travel group.
+* `groupaddcontact gn/Prague n/Bernice Yu n/David Li n/Alex Yeoh` to add Bernice Yu, David Li, and Alex Yeoh into the Prague travel group.

+### Removing a contact from an existing group: `groupremovecontact`

+Remove contact in contact list from an existing travel group.

+Format: `groupremovecontact gn/[GROUP_NAME] n/[CONTACT_NAME1] n/[OPTIONAL_CONTACT_NAME2] ...`

+* Group name in the user input must already be an existing group.
+* The search is case-sensitive. e.g `hans` will not match `Hans`
+* Only the name is searched.
+* Only full words will be matched e.g. `Han` will not match `Hans`
+* Type in the full name of contacts to remove.
+* Members can only be removed if they are in the travel group.

+Examples:
+* `groupremovecontact gn/Bali n/Irfan Ibrahim` to remove Irfan Ibrahim from the Bali travel group.
+* `groupremovecontact gn/Prague n/Bernice Yu n/David Li n/Alex Yeoh` to remove Bernice Yu, David Li, and Alex Yeoh from the Prague travel group.

+### Adding a tag to an existing group: `groupaddtag`

+Add tag for an existing travel group.

+Format: `groupaddtag gn/[GROUP_NAME] t/[TAG1] t/[OPTIONAL_TAG2] ...`

+* Group name in the user input must already be an existing group.
+* The search is case-sensitive. e.g `bali` will not match `Bali`
+* Only full words will be matched e.g. `Bal` will not match `Bali`
+* Duplicate tags in a group/user input will not be added.

+Examples:
+* `groupaddtag gn/Bali t/Friends` to indicate that the Bali travel group is with friends.
+* `groupaddtag gn/Prague t/Family t/Cousins` to indicate that the Prague travel group is with family, more specifically, cousins.

+### Removing a tag from an existing group: `groupremovetag`

+Remove tag from an existing travel group.

+Format: `groupremovetag gn/[GROUP_NAME] t/[TAG1] t/[OPTIONAL_TAG2] ...`

+* Group name in the user input must already be an existing group.
+* Tag has to be in existing group before it can be removed.
+* The search is case-sensitive. e.g `bali` will not match `Bali`
+* Only full words will be matched e.g. `Bal` will not match `Bali`
+* Duplicate tags in a group/user input will not be removed.

+Examples:
+* `groupremovetag gn/Bali t/Friends` to remove the friends tag from the Bali travel group.
+* `groupremovetag gn/Prague t/Family t/Cousins` to the tags family and cousins from the Prague travel group.

+### Editing travel group name: `groupeditname`

+Edit group name for an existing travel group.

+Format: `groupeditname gn/[OLD_GROUP_NAME] gn/[NEW_GROUP_NAME]`

+* Group name in the user input must already be an existing group.
+* The search is case-sensitive. e.g `bali` will not match `Bali`
+* Only full words will be matched e.g. `Bal` will not match `Bali`

+Examples:
+* `groupeditname gn/Bali gn/Thailand` to change the group name from Bali to Thailand.
+* `groupeditname gn/Germany gn/Munich` to change the group name from Germany to Munich.

 ### Viewing a shared expense: `expenses`
 Shows a list containing all existing expenses within the specified travel group.
 Expenses are sorted from most recent to least recent.